svin24/svin24.github.io/content/blog/Mobile-linux-retrospective.md

 progress towards realizing its potential, and the forward momentum is still strong.
 I'm excited to see it continue to improve.
-But I think that before anyone can be expected to use this as a daily driver, the community really needs to baton down the hatches and focus on one thing and one thing only: always, *always* being usable as a phone.
+But I think that before anyone can be expected to use this as a daily driver, the community really needs to batten down the hatches and focus on one thing and one thing only: always, *always* being usable as a phone.
 I'll be back once more reliability is in place.